andrenaught/473Blackmail/README.md

 # 473Blackmail

+IMPORTANT: don't use browser-sync, just put this address: http://localhost:2403/

 Adding in the database ( can't find a cleaner way of doing this sorry D: ), should only need to do this initially